 - Be careful about sharing your mobile phone number.
 Consider using a different number, such as a landline, with businesses like grocery stores and dry cleaners.
 Limit sharing your mobile number anywhere it might be posted publicly or to many people, such as on social media, email signatures, and phone lists.

 - Add additional authentication measures to other accounts, such as financial accounts, and don’t use your mobile phone number as a source of security and authentication.
-For example, enable app-based two factor authentication on your accounts whenever possible.
-(These include Google Authenticator or Authy, and soon more apps and online services will use ZenKey, a joint venture of the three major US wireless carriers.)
+For example, enable app-based multiple authentication on your accounts whenever possible.

 Security experts recommend a number of additional safeguards for managing cryptocurrency.